jpreese/go-azuredevops/README.md

 My next steps:

+- Make all function parameters and return values follow the same pattern
 - Getting all the tests to run again
-- Getting the library to a place where it is relatively stable

 What I'd like to work on before calling it "good" for my needs: